BT-DLR/PermasVmap/README.md

    - $MATERIAL with $ELASTIC GENERAL (no temperature dependence) and $DENSITY
    - $ELPROP with MATERIAL
    - $RSYS (not fully functional yet)

-## Main workflows
-1. (Permas-ASCII ->) Permas-HDF -> VMAP
-   - for FE model and/or results
-   - the first step (model only) needs to be done by Permas, see next section.
-   - for the second step see PermasHdf2Vmap.py
-2. VMAP -> Permas-ASCII
-   - for FE model only
-   - see Vmap2PermasAscii.py

 ## Getting started _using_ the code